 If you’re in the center, you can expect to pay about 400 kc for a meal and a drink for one person.
 If you’re not, you can expect to pay between 200 and 250 for the same meal.
 Of course, the exact price will depend on what type of food you want and how much you’re ordering.

-Pro tip: if you’re going out for lunch, most restaurants will offer daily lunch menus with special discounts on certain meals, so be sure to take advantage of those.
+Pro tip: if you’re going out for lunch, most restaurants will offer daily lunch menus with special discounts on certain meals.
+So, be sure to take advantage of those.

 Cost of Going Out to Bars

 You will be quite pleased to know that alcohol is super cheap in the Czech Republic.
 In North America, you might pay 7 USD for a beer, while here a half-liter of Czech beer will cost you about 50 kc, or $2.50.
 If you’re in the city center or you’re drinking fancy craft beer, you can expect to pay around 70 kc.
-And lastly, if you’re at a tourist bar or nightclub, it’s not uncommon to pay 100 kc for a beer—but that’s really a ripoff.
+And lastly, if you’re at a tourist bar or nightclub, it’s not uncommon to pay 100 kc for a beer.
+Which is really a ripoff.